-The Complete SEO Website Audit Checklist: Part Two
+The SEO Pro's *Complete* 2020 Website Audit Checklist: Part Two

 When starting a new SEO project or taking a fresh look at an existing project, it can be hard to know where to start.
 That's why we've decided to share our in-house checklist to save you the trouble of making your own and to help you avoid missing the important aspects along the way.

 If you're just getting started with your audit then you'll want to stop here and begin with the first installation of this checklist.

 That first resource focuses on the indexing of pages, XML sitemaps, identifying duplicate content, page load time, your site's content and a large collection of on-page optimization strategies.
 It's something you can't afford to miss!

 Now, if you've already gone through part one of the checklist then congratulations and please carry on...

 1. Click Depth

 - How many clicks is the majority of the important content from the home page?

 - What's the maximum depth of content in clicks from the home page?